microsoft/onnxruntime/docs/genai/api/python.md

 ### Add a provider to the list

-If the provider isn't already in the list of providers, this adds it to the end of the list.
+If the provider isn't already in the list of providers, this adds it to the end of the onnxruntime provider priority list.

 ```python
 onnxruntime_genai.Config.append_provider(provider_name: str)